apiad/lovelaice/README.md

 Here are some features under active development:

-- Generate and run Python code.
+- Scaffold coding projects, creating files and running initialization commands.
 - Search in Google, crawl webpages, and answer questions using that content.
 - Read files and answer questions about their content.
 - Create and modify notes, emails, calendar entries, etc.
-- VSCode extension (!)
+- VSCode extension.

 ## Contributing